GO TO: About HAPI | Project Collaborators | Study Status and Metrics

 Total Exposure Monitoring Unit (TEMU) device

-Upon completion of the data collection, we plan to evaluate the effectiveness of this HEPA air cleaner intervention.
+Upon completion of the data collection, we evaluated the effectiveness of this HEPA air cleaner intervention, addressing the following questions:

 - Is the use of portable indoor air cleaners an acceptable approach for families of children with asthma in this community?